 Migoya has authored three pastry books prior to the Modernist Cuisine: Frozen Desserts, The Modern Cafe and The Elements of Dessert, all of them proves of his amazing pastry skills and uniqueness.
 The latter, The Elements of Dessert, is a true masterpiece for every pastry chef looking for something else, seeking inspiration beyond the classic and going past the borders of what French pastry teaches us.
 Migoya says about this book that he “wanted these items in the book to be different, memorable and to make people think and be creative in their own way…Pastry is supposed to be fun.
 An expression of creativity.
 Not an imitation of what someone else is doing.” (…) But pastry is like art in a way.
 Or at least a very high minded craft with an artistic expression.
 At some point you have to ask yourself if you can express a original point of view that produces an unique experience.”

-In 2014, Migoya joined the kitchen of Modernist Cuisine as head pastry chef and worked with the founder, Nathan Mythrvold to create the second Modernist Cuisine book dedicated solely to bread, book that took over 3 years of study and experiments.
+In 2014, Migoya joined the kitchen of Modernist Cuisine as head pastry chef and worked with the founder, Nathan Mythrvold to create the second Modernist Cuisine book dedicated solely to bread, book that took over 3 years of study and experiments and which they named Modernist Bread.
+I bought my copy of the book from Amazon.
 In a way, Migoya’s background in cooking, chocolate, pastry and viennoiserie was of great help in creating this book.
 He conducted over 1600 experiments and together, they developed new techniques that push the boundaries of bread making.
 The pressure-canned bread sure is innovative!
 Apart from this however, the Modernist Cuisine also conducted events and meals for various celebrities, including famous chefs: Massimo Bottura, Jacques Pepin, Anthony Bourdain or Ferran Adria.
 Migoya’s creativity didn’t stop here though.
 He continued to have fun and created his version of Casa Batllo (Antoni Gaudi masterpiece) in gingerbread, as well as other art projects out of bread.
 In a way, his work at Modernist Cuisine feels like the peak of his career so far, where he can put into practice everything he knows, from science and pastry to art and design.
 Now that is a true dream job, isn’t it?!